Breed Group: Working Group

 - The Doberman Pinscher is descended from a complex combination of a variety of different breeds including the German Shorthaired Pointer, the Great Dane, and the Rottweiler.

 The Doberman Pinscher has always had the look and attitude of the perfect guard dog.
-With their dark coat and erect ears, they seem to always be on the alert.
 While this is certainly the case, Doberman Pinschers are not nearly as standoffish as you might expect.

 They are extremely affectionate and love being in the company of their masters.
 Doberman Pinschers of the right line and with proper training can make excellent family dogs and are quite loyal towards children.
-They can have an aggressive streak, though, which requires the pet parent to take a strong alpha role to maintain control.
+They can have an aggressive streak, though, which requires the pet parent to ensure they are well trained and socialized.

-They do not get along well with other dogs, especially other Doberman Pinschers, so you have to socially train them with caution.
-They do require regular walking to keep them fit, but their short coats make them easy to groom.
-Due to their size, they are not recommended for apartments and they do not train on kennels very well either.
+They require regular exercise to keep them fit and properly stimulated, but their short coats make them easy to groom.
+Due to their size, they are not recommended for apartments.

 Doberman Pinschers do suffer from a variety of different maladies associated with the breed as well as large dogs in general.